vijayxtreme/react-tutorial-1/install-react-manually.md

 </html>
 ```

-Using React, we call the function `React.createElement` to create a simple `<h1>` tag, give it no 'props' (we'll visit later) by declaring null, and fill its content with children content: `Hello World`.
+Using React, we call the function `React.createElement` to create a simple `<h1>` tag, give it no 'props' (we'll visit later) by declaring `null`, and fill its content with children content: `Hello World`.

 `React.createElement(elementName, props, ...children)` is the syntax under the hood for creating elements.